BBS4

 Bardet–Biedl syndrome 4 is a protein that in humans is encoded by the BBS4 gene.

 This gene encodes a protein which contains tetratricopeptide repeats (TPR), similar to O-linked N-acetylglucosamine transferase.
 Mutations in this gene have been observed in patients with Bardet–Biedl syndrome type 4.
-The encoded protein may play a role in pigmentary retinopathy, obesity, polydactyly, renal malformation and mental retardation.
+The encoded protein may play a role in pigmentary retinopathy, obesity, polydactyly, renal malformation and intellectual disability.

 Interactions

 BBS4 has been shown to interact with DCTN1.